Break the Self-Betrayal Habit

 The bottom of the pyramid includes basic human needs—food, water, shelter, clothing.
 One step up is safety.
 Then comes love, community, and a sense of belonging.
 Above that is self-esteem.
 The top of the pyramid represents self-actualization — that creative awe state where you are most congruent with your inner “true” self.
 You really don’t care what other people think.
 The seed from the heart is in full bloom.

 Interestingly, Maslow describes that some people live out of a deficiency of needs while others live fully from a complete inner being.
 It’s almost as if the lack of attention to living one’s heart truth forces one to get stuck at the bottom of the pyramid and over-focus on base-level needs.
-Think about what makes up conspicuous consumption--fancier base level needs (these aren't bad, they are only bad if it's at the expense of the true inner self growth).
+Think about what makes up conspicuous consumption—fancier base-level needs.
+(These aren't necessarily bad—only if they're at the expense of true inner self-growth).

 Deficiency Myth #1: I must make X amount of money in order to be a success.